Skip to main content

 As already indicated, the judging panel will give considerable weight to the freshness of the ideas and the value of the work: especially to originality of thought/approach and contribution to the study or practice of construction law or its application.
 Naturally, the substance of the submission is important and so explanation of the basic information and the quality of the discussion/analysis are at a premium.
 Marks are also awarded for clarity of presentation, grammar, spelling, punctuation and referencing.

 A strict approach is taken to the 5,000 word limit.
-While footnoting or other method of referencing sources does not count towards this total, and is encouraged, recent attempts to avoid the word limit by loading footnotes with matters of substance have almost always been counter-productive.
+While footnoting or other methods of referencing sources do not count towards this total, and are encouraged, recent attempts to avoid the word limit by loading footnotes with matters of substance have almost always been counter-productive.

 Papers with a maximum of two authors will be accepted, although any prize obtained in this way would be shared between the authors.